The Archetypes of Emotional Intelligence

 Why Archetypes Matter

-When I study historical figures, fictional characters, spiritual symbols, or mythological narratives, I am often witnessing emotional structures operating at amplified scale.
+When we study historical figures, fictional characters, spiritual symbols, or mythological narratives, we are witnessing emotional structures operating at an amplified scale.
+The conqueror, the exile, the visionary, the martyr, the ruler, the performer, the wounded protector—these archetypes are not distant from humanity.
+They are humanity.

 The Future of Emotional Intelligence